anubhav-qt/paribelle-backend/PRODUCT_VARIATIONS_README.md

-# Product Variations Feature
+# Product Variations Feature (LEGACY - DEPRECATED)

+## ⚠️ DEPRECATION NOTICE

+**This document describes a legacy system that is no longer supported for new products.**

+The category-based variations system (which created separate child products with `parentProductId`) has been **deprecated** in favor of the new **Product Variants** system.

+**For new products, please use the Product Variants system instead.** See [PRODUCT_VARIANTS_GUIDE.md](PRODUCT_VARIANTS_GUIDE.md) for the current implementation.

+This document is kept for reference only to support existing products that were created with the old system.

+---

-## Overview
+## Overview (Legacy System)

-The Product Variations feature enables vendors to create products with multiple options (like color, size, material, etc.) similar to Amazon's product variation system.
-Each variation can have:
+The legacy Product Variations feature enabled vendors to create products with multiple options (like color, size, material, etc.) by creating separate child products.
+Each variation was stored as a separate product record with a `parentProductId` reference.
-- Different stock quantities
-- Different prices
-- Different images
-- Unique SKUs

 ## Architecture